 Rottweilers are known to love their people and have a clownish manner toward family and friends.
-They often times behave like little kids, and will do anything for love and affection.
-They are extremely smart and powerful, and are happiest when given a job to perform.
-Classified as “working dogs” with the American Kennel Club, rotts’ intelligence, endurance, and willingness to work make them suitable as a police dog, herder, service dog, therapy dog, obedience competitor and always a devoted companion.
+Oftentimes they behave like little kids—and will do anything for love and affection.
+They are extremely smart and powerful, and they are happiest when given a job to perform.
+Classified as “working dogs” by the American Kennel Club, rotts’ intelligence, endurance, and willingness to work make them suitable as police dogs, herders, service dogs, therapy dogs, obedience competitors, and always-devoted companions.

 “I just brought home my new Rottweiler puppy!
 What now?”